LTUC/amman-dotnet-401d2/Curriculum/Class04/Resources/GarbageCollection.md

 2. Objects don't typically live past the first gen since they are no longer in use (out of scope) by the time the next garbage collection occurs
-3. Gen 0 is quick to colelct because it's association with the heap is small.
+3. Gen 0 is quick to collect because it's association with the heap is small.

 #### Generation Second(1)
 1. In Gen 1, objects have a second chance space